borgbackup/borg/docs/quickstart.rst

-If you have a set of files and want to ensure that they are backed up in a specific or consistent state, you must take steps to prevent changes to those files during the backup processgive.
+If you have a set of files and want to ensure that they are backed up in a specific or consistent state, you must take steps to prevent changes to those files during the backup process.
 There are a few common techniques to achieve this.

 - Avoid running any programs that might change the files.